-Rwanda profile - Media - BBC News

 Rwanda profile - Media

-State TV and radio reach the largest audiences, and state-owned publications predominate in the print sector.
+State TV and radio reach the largest audiences.
+By 2019 there were 34 radio stations, 14 TV stations, 46 newspapers and 88 news websites, according to the media regulator.

-Radio - the main source of news - had a role in the 1994 genocide.
-Notorious "hate" station Radio Tele Libre Mille Collines (RTLM) was a vehicle for virulent anti-Tutsi propaganda.

-Censorship is ubiquitous, says Reporters Without Borders (RSF) in its 2017 press freedom index.
-There have been fewer abuses against critical journalists in recent years as most have gone abroad or self-censor, says RSF.
+Censorship is ubiquitous and self-censorship is commonplace, Reporters Without Borders (RSF) said in its 2019 press freedom index.
+Freedom House said defamation was decriminalised in 2018, but that a revised law has criminalised written content and cartoons that "humiliate" Rwandan leaders.

 The press